singhkpratham/geocompr/12-transport.md

 ```

 The output of the previous code chunk shows that `ways_sln` is a composite object with various 'slots'.
-These include: the spatial component of the network (named `sl`), the graph component (`g`) and the 'weightfield', the edge variable used for shortest path calculation (by default segment distance).
+These include: the spatial component of the network\index{network} (named `sl`), the graph component (`g`) and the 'weightfield', the edge variable used for shortest path \index{shortest route} calculation (by default segment distance).
-`ways_sln` is of class `sfNetwork`, defined by the S4 class system.
+`ways_sln` is of class `sfNetwork`, defined by the S4 class\index{S4 class} system.
-This means that each component can be accessed using the `@` operator, which is used below to extract its graph component and process it using the **igraph** package, before plotting the results in geographic space.
+This means that each component can be accessed using the `@` operator, which is used below to extract its graph component and process it using the **igraph**\index{igraph (package)} package, before plotting the results in geographic space.
-In the example below, the 'edge betweenness', meaning the number of shortest paths passing through each edge, is calculated (see `?igraph::betweenness` for further details and Figure \@ref(fig:wayssln)).
+In the example below, the 'edge betweenness'\index{edge}, meaning the number of shortest paths\index{shortest route} passing through each edge, is calculated (see `?igraph::betweenness` for further details and Figure \@ref(fig:wayssln)).
-The results demonstrate that each graph edge represents a segment: the segments near the center of the road network have the greatest betweenness scores.
+The results demonstrate that each graph\index{graph} edge represents a segment: the segments near the center of the road network\index{network} have the greatest betweenness scores.

 <!-- Todo (optional): make this section use potential cycle routes around Stokes Bradley not freeway data (RL) -->